 Banderas Bay Regatta and Nautical Festival

-From the event Web Site: "This 5 day event is specially designed with cruisers in mind - fun but competitive races between boats designed for coastal and offshore cruising.
-Race boats and catamarans join the fun too in this non-profit event.
-With nightly fiestas, live music and entertainment, this is the signature event of the Vallarta Yacht Club."
+There are fun competitive races between boats designed for coastal and offshore cruising.
+Race boats and catamarans join the fun too.
+Nightly fiestas, live music and entertainment round out the roster of activities.

 Mexico City Festival - Festival de Mexico en el Centro Historico